 After visiting the Dr Pepper Museum, take time to just stroll through downtown Waco.
 It’s a fantastically walkable downtown area.
 While I was out and about, I came across a nice farmer’s market/festival right in front of the courthouse.
 I also found plenty of excellent restaurants and shops.

-It’s a really cool area and I look forward to spending more time here when I return to show Bonnie around.
+It’s a really cool area and I was happy to spend more time here when I returned to show Bonnie around.

 Tour Balcones Distilling